Hill30/NGScroller/README.md

     Updates an item(s) currently in the buffer
 #### Parameters
     * **locator** if it is an integer, it is treated as an index of the item to be replaced.
 If it is a function it is called for every item currently in the buffer.
 If the locator is a function, the second parameter (item) is ignored.
 The necessary updates can be made directly from within the locator function
-    * **item** new item to replace an existing one in this position.
+    * **item** new item to replace in the buffer the existing item in this position.
 The item parameter is ignored if the locator parameter is a function

 * Method `delete`